dev-tch/alx-system_engineering-devops/0x19-postmortem/README.md

 - 00:00 FR: the operator in WMS can not print new etiquette for the preparation support

-- 08:00 FR: view the logrun of  function responisble of print new  etiquette
+- 08:00 FR: view the logrun of  function responisble of printing new  etiquette

 ==> we find and error raised by the languague of programming (progress openedge 4gl) ==> error: 'Mismatched parameter types passed to procedure imprime_etiquette.
 (3230) '